 Rhiannon (she/her) is a PhD – Music Education student at the University of Western Ontario, Canada.
-Before her PhD studies, Rhiannon studied a Master of Teaching (Secondary) at the Melbourne Graduate School of Education.
+Before her PhD studies, Rhiannon studied a Master of Teaching (Secondary) at the Faculty of Education.
 In 2019, she was a joint recipient of the John and Eric Smyth Travelling Scholarship.
 Rhiannon’s research focuses on developing a sense of teacher agency within current policy constraints.
 She hopes that through her research she can improve educational systems and outcomes, particularly for marginalised populations.

-I was lucky enough to work as a professional musician throughout my studies and was made an offer to take part in a research exchange program to complete my master’s at Boston College, Massachusetts, right after confirming a United States tour.
+I was lucky enough to work as a professional musician throughout my studies and was made an offer to take part in a research exchange program to complete my masters at Boston College, Massachusetts, right after confirming a United States tour.
 I think working in a related field whilst studying really helps to situate the things you are consolidating in classes within an external context.

 Can you tell us what you are currently doing?

 I am studying for my Doctor of Philosophy (PhD) in Music Education full time at the University of Western Ontario in Canada, whilst working as a Teaching Assistant and Research Assistant part time.
 This semester I will be instructing a course on my own for the first time at university level, which I’m pretty excited about!
 Before COVID-19 I was still working as a touring musician, but with the majority of venues shut, I’ve spent my free time watching Prison Break with my wonderful girlfriend.

 Why did you choose to study your main program at the Faculty of Education?